Gold Coast Indy 300: Decline

 The event lost some of its lustre from 2004, as the split between American open wheel racing series started to draw teams from the Champ Car World Series across to the IRL IndyCar Series, whose calendar was considerably more domestic than the well-travelled Champ Car World Series.
 The falling popularity of open wheel racing in America further devalued the event, with NASCAR dominating the U.S. racing scene.
 The waning interest led to the V8 Supercars (the leading touring cars category in Australia and a support category since 1994) move from a non-championship to championship event in 2002 and take equal top billing with Champ Car, an unprecedented move across the Champ Car calendar.
-Traditionally the CART/Champ Car race was the final event of the programme, but in later years the final V8 Supercars race held this place.

 In the first sixteen years of the event, there were sixteen different winners.
 In 2007 Sébastien Bourdais became the first driver to win the race twice, adding to his 2005 victory.

 Merger

 On 5 March 2008, it was announced that the IndyCar Series would travel to Australia for the first time, but due to contractual issues the race would not count towards the 2008 championship and would be a stand-alone demonstration event, in light of the recent merger between Champ Car and the IRL.
 Australian driver Ryan Briscoe nonetheless became the first local winner of the event, in what remains the final running of the event to date.